ordinarythings/ordinarythings.github.io/me/index.md

 layout: about
 ---

 > There's a lot of beauty in ordinary things.
-Isn't that kind of the point?
+Isn't that kind of the point? -- Pam Beesly